-The art of writing catchy headlines is the difference between your article, or blog, reaching the eyes of your targeted readers – or disappearing into the ether as they scroll / flick disinterestedly past.
-Learning how to write a headline is key to both PR and content marketing.
+The art of writing catchy headlines is the difference between your article, or blog, reaching the eyes of your targeted readers or disappearing into the ether as they scroll or flick disinterestedly past.
+Learning how to write a headline really is key to both PR and content marketing.

 - Be bold – or even contrary – as well as authoritative and clear.
 Ask yourself; is the title meaningful and interesting?
 Would you read this article?

 Whether you are someone who decides on their headline before writing the copy, as a way of focusing and guiding their writing direction, or if you prefer to summarise an already-written article by creating a headline at the end, keep these pointers in mind.
 Use the title as an opportunity to both endorse and enhance your article and you are sure to cut through the noise.